fndomariano/fndomariano.github.io/_posts/en/2020-12-23-streamlit-a-framework-that-lets-datascients-life-more-beautiful.md

     main()
 ```

-Now, you carry out `docker-compose up` on the terminal, wait until it finishes the process, open your browser and access `http://localhost:8051`.
+Now, carry out `docker-compose up` on the terminal, wait until it finishes the process, open your browser and access `http://localhost:8051`.
 If previous steps were right, you will see:

 ![Application title that is write "Data exploratory application"]({{site.baseurl}}/images/2020-12-23/streamlit1.png)